Tinusw/StripeMarketplace/README.md

-# README

-Stripe Connect & Rails Tutorial Application
+# Stripe Connect & Rails Tutorial Application

 This application is part of a three piece blog & tutorial I'm writing on using the [Stripe Connect Platform](https://stripe.com/connect) with Rails 5.